kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

    * Quick OOM,
    * Outside recommended range,
    * Long-lived pod with significant change.
+   * `EvictionRequirements` are all true.

-`InPlaceOrRecreate` will attempt to apply a disruption-free update in place if it meets at least one of the following conditions:
+`InPlaceOrRecreate` will attempt to apply an update in place if it meets at least one of the following conditions:
 * Quick OOM,
 * Outside recommended range,
-* Significant change.
+* Long-lived Significant change.

-`InPlaceOrRecreate` when considering a disruption-free update in place ignore some conditions that influence eviction decission in the `Recreate` mode:
 * [`CanEvict`] won't be checked and
-* Pods with significant change can be updated even if they are not long-lived.

-`InPlaceOrRecreate` will attempt to apply updates that are **not** disruption-free in place under the same conditions that apply to updates in the `Recreate` mode.

-`InPlaceOrRecreate` will attempt to apply updates that by eviction when:
-* VPA already attempted to apply the update in-place and failed and
-* it meets conditions for applying in the `Recreate` mode.
+* [`EvictionRequirements`] won't be checked

 [`CanEvict`]: https://github.com/kubernetes/autoscaler/blob/114a35961a85efdf3f36859350764e5e2c0c7013/vertical-pod-autoscaler/pkg/updater/eviction/pods_eviction_restriction.go#LL100C10-L100C37
 [by default less than 10 minutes]: https://github.com/kubernetes/autoscaler/blob/114a35961a85efdf3f36859350764e5e2c0c7013/vertical-pod-autoscaler/pkg/updater/priority/update_priority_calculator.go#L37